 Can an Advance Directive state “I want to be comfortable even if this (medication) hastens my death?”
 What is the definition of comfort – pain, respiratory distress, not being a burden, being alone, being physically in an unwanted environment, feeling bored with no sense of quality – who gets to make that decision?
 The individual?
 The family members?
 The physician?
 The politicians?

-Case studies in this Website will look into these ethical dilemmas and varied personal values.
+Articles in this Website often will look into these ethical dilemmas and varied personal values.
 Your own experiences and comments on this subject are most welcomed.